r4dl/StopThePop/README.md

 </section>

 ## Overview
-Our repository is built on [3D Gaussian Splatting](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/): For a full breakdown on how to get the code running, please consider the [3DGS's Readme](https://github.com/graphdeco-inria/gaussian-splatting/blob/main/README.md).
+Our repository is built on [3D Gaussian Splatting](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/): For a full breakdown on how to get the code running, please consider [3DGS's Readme](https://github.com/graphdeco-inria/gaussian-splatting/blob/main/README.md).

 ## Cloning the Repository